irishdan/ResponsiveImageBundle/README.md

 $this->get('responsive_image.style_manager')->deleteImageFile($image->getPath());
 ```

-To set the crop and focus areas of an image, in your edit form use the the CropFocusType in the form builder.
+To set the crop and focus areas of an image in your edit form use the the CropFocusType in the form builder.
 ```
 $form->add('crop_coordinates', CropFocusType::class, array(
     'data' => $image